suterma/SqlSyringe/README.md

 <img src="https://raw.githubusercontent.com/suterma/SqlSyringe/master/doc/icon.gif" alt="icon" width="100" align="right">

-**USE WITH CAUTION, and for testing purposes only.**
+**USE WITH CAUTION**

-SqlSyringe is a SQL database injection tool, for testing purposes.
+SqlSyringe is a SQL database injection tool, for testing and administration purposes.
+It allows specific users to directly execute SQL command to a database.

-Used as a middleware in the ASP.NET request pipeline, it allows you to deliberately execute SQL command onto a database, using a provided connection string.
+Implemented as a middleware component for the ASP.NET request pipeline, it serves specific HTML pages and code that executes SQL commands directly to a database.

 It uses some minimal security measures: